Princeton-Cabernet/SmartCookie/README.md

 * In the switch agent's `bf-sde.pm>` console, the command `rate-show` will also show Rx/Tx rates of the attack on the switch (ports `3/0`, `5/0`, and `6/0`). #### FIX ME!

 **Results:**
-* To verify the maximum attack rate that SMARTCOOKIE can handle before any packet loss, increase the sending attack rate with `set 0 rate X` and `set 1 rate X`, with a maximum `X` of 100.
-As long as the Rx/Tx rates match in the switch agent, the switch agent is successfully defending against the SYN flood attack packets without any packet loss, up to 135 Mpps.
+* To verify the maximum attack rate that SC-HSH and SC-AES can handle before any packet loss, increase the sending attack rate with `set 0 rate X` and `set 1 rate X`, with a maximum `X` of 100.
+As long as the Rx/Tx rates match in the switch agent, the switch agent is successfully defending against the SYN flood attack packets without any packet loss.
+SC-HSH can accomplish this up until rates of 136 Mpps, while SC-AES can only achieve 52 Mpps.

-## Experiment 2 - Latency (Estimate: 20 human-minutes)
+	* For SC-HSH:

-## Experiment 3 - CPU (Estimate: 20 human-minutes)
+   	* For SC-AES:

-### Benchmarking hash rate
+### Experiment 1C and 1D: XDP-HSH and K-SH

-The AES variant of the Switch Agent will respond to any incoming SYN packet from all non-server ports.
-To measure maximum hash rate, simply direct your packet generators to generate any TCP packet with TCP flags set to `0x02`, and increase sending rate (observe response packet rate) until loss is observed.
+## 4.2 Experiment 2 - Latency (Estimate: 20 human-minutes)

-Note: for AES variant, please first run the controller script to load an arbitrary key; this is required to set up recirculation rounds correctly.
+## 4.3 Experiment 3 - CPU (Estimate: 20 human-minutes)

 ## Citing